milosptr/event-centar/index.md

 - name: Stephen Nairn
   position: Culinary Director
   image: "/assets/images/stephen_nairn_small.jpg"
-  about: Born in Scotland, Stephen Nairn's skills were honed in some of the country’s
+  about: Born in Scotland, Stephen Nairn's skills were honed in some of the country's
     most rigid and exacting kitchens.
 A year in New York, with the three Michelin starred team at the world-renowned Eleven Madison Park, ignited a desire to travel.
-    Stephen was drawn to Australia and to Melbourne's exciting dining scene, where the city's culinary institutions welcomed him.
+    Stephen was drawn to Australia and Melbourne's exciting dining scene, where the city's culinary institutions welcomed him.
 As Executive Chef leading the kitchen and events at Vue de Monde, his reputation grew.
-Stephen continued his journey at Estelle by Scott Pickett and then by helping to establish Matilda.
+Stephen continued his journey at Estelle by Scott Pickett and helped establish Matilda.
 Since 2018 Stephen has been Culinary Director at Capitol Grand.
-His understanding of the produce and flavours of Australia enable him to create unmistakable menus that showcase his unique skills and craftsmanship not only in our restaurants, but as part of our incredible event offering.
+His understanding of the produce and flavours of Australia enables him to create unmistakable menus that showcase his unique skills and craftsmanship not only in our restaurants but as part of our incredible event offering.
 - name: John Demetrios
   position: 'Executive Pastry Chef '
   image: "/assets/images/john_demetrios_small.jpg"